-For some travellers a city like Shanghai with its population close to 25 000 000 might appear tremendous, intimidating or even overwhelming.
+For some travelers a city like Shanghai with its population close to 25 000 000 might appear tremendous, intimidating or even overwhelming.
 Others appreciate the anonymity in such a metropolis, enjoying its variety and feel a vast extend instead of tightness.
-The spectrum why, whom and what each individual enjoys or attracts to this huge city is probably as diverse as the amount of people who populates it.
+The spectrum why whom and what each individual enjoys or attracts to this huge city is probably as diverse as the number of people who populates it.

-It was a great experience and privilege to get to know some old locals (75 years and above) which were born here and are still living in the same district of the (china) town.
+It was a great experience and privilege to get to know some old locals (75 years and above) which were born here and are still living in the same district of the (China) town.
 All required necessities can be found within a few residential blocks and some of those people have never reached the city limits.
-Not to mention localites outside of Shanghai.
-The question and title of the blog: how small can big be relates to the small world of same people in this huge city with its population close to 25 million.
-From a birds view those people live their entire life in there small universe and adjust as good as possible to new circumstances, without a greater desire for personal changes.
+Not to mention localities outside of Shanghai.
+The question and title of the blog post: How small can big be is related to the small world of same people in this huge city with its population close to 25 million.
+From a birds view those people live their entire life in their own small universe and adjust as good as possible to new circumstances, without a greater desire for personnel changes.

-I fell like a nano particle (to illustrate: a NANO Particle has the size of a soccer ball as compared to the world) in this huge metropolis with 25 million people.
-On one side I am totally fascinated about the dynamic of this sleepless city and its strong heartbeat and on the other side I fell lost and like a nano particle, as mentioned above.
-I bookec my accommodation as usual via Airbnb and it was at the Huangpu river, just two minutes walk from the metro station.
-The location of the apartment was really perfect, the view to the river great and the style typical!
-The rusty elevator with its iron railings made sure that every ride was a ramshackle (scary) and at the corridors you could smell (and see) the hole spectrum of the Chinese cuisine.
-Shanghai is a very diverse city and with that I mean that the diversity shows the course of time.
+I fell like a nanoparticle (to illustrate: a NANO Particle has the size of a soccer ball as compared to the world) in this huge metropolis with 25 million people.
+On one side I am totally fascinated by the dynamic of this sleepless city and its strong heartbeat and on the other side, I fell lost and like a nanoparticle, as mentioned above.
+I booked my accommodation as usual via Airbnb and it was at the Huangpu river, just two minutes walk from the metro station.
+The location of the apartment was really perfect, the view of the river great and the style typical!
+The rusty elevator with its iron railings made sure that every ride was a ramshackle (scary) and in the corridors, you could smell (and see) the whole spectrum of the Chinese cuisine.
+Shanghai is a very diverse city and by that, I mean that the diversity shows the course of time.
 Trapped in the city… you can feel the pulsation of this fast dynamic.

-It won’t be a shame if you run out of air with all the new year celebrations but most likely it is not your condition, rather then the frightening air quality in Shanghai and China in general.
-The follow abstract of measured data mirrors an average day in Shanghai.
+It won’t be a shame if you would be breathless with all the new year celebrations but most likely it is not your condition, rather then the frightening air quality in Shanghai and China in general.
+The following abstract of measured data mirrors an average day in Shanghai.
 According to the Ministry of Environmental Protection in China (MEP) the current PM2.5 particulars in Shanghai is 50 µg/m³ and the Air Quality Index (AQI) sets by 28.
 If you want to see the current measurement you find them right here Air Quality Index – Shanghai .
-The follow link: Health and Safety in China can keep you updated with all the necessary information and safety guidelines.
+The following link: Health and Safety in China can keep you updated with all the necessary information and safety guidelines.
 A fascinating and disillusioning illustration.

-The story of Shanghai captures me deeply and due the extensive content I share it with you via the link.
-I find myself every now and then reading about the city and its history as well as development, now wonder and I guess that has to do with my strong faculty of imagination which I visualise while reading about it.
-Shanghai subdivides in many districts while my favourite places can be found in the new area Pudong with The – Bund (which runs along the Huangpu-river ) as well as in the some of the districts in Chinatown.
+The story of Shanghai captures me deeply and do the extensive content I share it with you via the link.
+I find myself every now and then reading about the city and its history as well as development, now wonder and I guess that has to do with my strong faculty of imagination which I visualize while reading about it.
+Shanghai subdivides into many districts while my favorite places can be found in the new area Pudong with The – Bund (which runs along the Huangpu-river ) as well as in the some of the districts in Chinatown.
 Not to forget the french concession where you find yummy food and great architectural scenes.

-The french concession in Shanghai was founded in 1949 by french traders and salespersons, who settled down permanently.
-The district stretches from parts of Luwan and all the way to Xuhui at the southwestern part of town.
+The French concession in Shanghai was founded in 1949 by French traders and salespersons, who settled down permanently.
+The district stretches from parts of Luwan and all the way to Xuhui in the southwestern part of town.
 The fastest way to get there is by metro line Nr.
-1. What I found really interesting is the fact, that at that time, the french concession was a autonomous district where the Chinese law was not mandatory!
-Compare to the heavy controlled districts of the British the french concession area was an ideal terrain for corruption and lawlessness.
+1. What I found really interesting is the fact, that at that time, the French concession was an autonomous district where the Chinese law was not mandatory!
+Compare to the heavy controlled districts of the British the French concession area was an ideal terrain for corruption and lawlessness.

 Voila… the pictures from today are probably just a glimpse of how it looked like at that time.
-Although… the old houses, built in Tudor style , were used later on from high ranked politicians and prominent families of Shanghai as there residence.
-Most of those houses are hosting a museum today and are open for public.
+Although… the old houses, built in Tudor style , were used later on by high ranked politicians and prominent families of Shanghai as there residence.
+Most of those houses are hosting a museum today and are open to the public.

 The metro system in Shanghai makes it possible that you can reach even the most isolated corners of the city easily.
-As usual I did a lot of walking (my favourite way of exploring) but also often used a bicycle.
-The bicycles are loked with QR Codes and you find the bikes all over the city and China without QR Codes does NOT EXCIST (you find them everywhere)… BUT BE CAREFUL because there is a lot of fraud going on by just putting a different sticker on top of the existing QR Codes to get personal data such as details from: We Chat – Wallet or your Alipay account.More details about those fraud story you find by follow the link.
+As usual, I did a lot of walking (my favorite way of exploring) but also often used a bicycle.
+The bicycles are locked with QR Codes and you find the bikes all over the city and China without QR Codes does NOT EXIST (you find them everywhere)… BUT BE CAREFUL because there is a lot of fraud going on by just putting a different sticker on top of the existing QR Codes to get personal data such as details from We Chat – Wallet or your Alipay account.More details about those fraud story you find by following the link.

 Shanghai, February 2017